Welder/Advanced Welder Certificate

 - Provides extensive hands-on practice with MIG, TIG, and stick welding

-- Welder Certificate (VOC-015 – Basic Welding)
+- Welder I Certificate (VOC-153 – Welding I)

 - How long does the welding program take to complete?

-The full Welder and Advanced Welder Certificate sequence includes approximately 120 hours of instruction.
+The full Welder Certificate sequence includes approximately 120 hours of instruction.
 Depending on course availability and student scheduling, the program can be completed in 6 months to 1 year.
 Courses are offered in the Fall and Spring and are designed to accommodate working adults. - Is hands-on welding experience included in the curriculum?

 Yes.
 The program emphasizes hands-on training and includes:- Live welding labs that simulate real-world work environments